 Solana uses a Proof-of-History (PoH) framework that gives the platform scalability.
 The platform can process up to 65,000 transactions per second, significantly faster than Ethereum’s processing speeds.

 Over the past month, cryptocurrencies have been gaining in value, and among the best gainers during this period has been Solana.
 The coin’s value has increased six-fold over the past month.
 According to data from Coingecko, Solana is currently trading at $182.94, with a market cap of over $52 billion.
 The coin has managed to outrank Dogecoin and currently ranks seventh in the market cap.

 Before the market started making an uptrend in late July, Solana was trading at around $30.
 Hence, the current value represents an over 400% gain in just a month.
 The boom in Solana’s prices has been witnessed even as the broader market faces resistance with regular bearish trends.

 The uptrend has mainly been attributed to buyer support, with most traders buying because of the incredible price action.
-With a market cap of around $53 billion, Solana is edging closer towards surpassing other coins such as XRP, which has a market cap of $60 billion.
-This will inch Solana closer to battling with Ethereum to become the largest altcoin in terms of market capitalisation.
+With a market cap of around $53 billion, Solana is edging closer to surpassing other coins such as XRP, which has a market cap of $60 billion.
+This will inch Solana closer to battling with Ethereum to become the largest altcoin in terms of market capitalization.

 Ethereum Shows Strong Resilience